xplosionmind/tommi.space/content/notes/public/VeUMEU 2022.md

 Comprehensive legal framework for the use of AI in the Union.

 **Artificial Intelligence**: technologies able to reach a pre-defined result through human-like autonomy and capacity.

-AI should be classified and its benefits should be exploited while preserving the values of the EU.
-An ecosystem of trust has to be built while still harnessing the power of AI.

-1. Classification of AI
-2. Assess risks
-3. Set clear requirements and obligations high-risk AI providers should respect
-4. Establish an enforcement and monitoring framework